Alethio36/mediastack/docs/vpn-membership.md

 * **Outside:** its own `networks: [mediastack]`, host port, and Traefik router on the service itself.

+### Other apps follow the move

+Moving a service changes how the rest of the stack reaches it.
+The rule (proven live): a service behind the VPN is reached as `gluetun:<port>`, one outside it by its own name, `<service>:<port>` — from any caller, on either side.
+Only the *target's* side matters, so moving a service means re-pointing the apps that call it, never the other way round.

+That happens by itself: `vpn` marks the service (only when its side really changes), and the next `up` re-runs the `wire` steps that write its address — `WIRE_CALLERS` in `lib/integrations.sh` lists who calls whom.
+For example, moving apprise re-points the arrs', Prowlarr's, cleanuparr's and seerr's notifications.
+Only addresses mediastack wrote are changed; one you set by hand is reported and left alone.
+If a re-point fails, the mark stays: the next `up` retries, and `doctor` shows "re-pointing pending" until it succeeds.
+`wire --verify` reports any address that is out of date.

 Because the wiring is generated, the fragment of a toggle service carries no `network_mode`, `networks`, `ports`, or Traefik router labels — only the metadata the generator reads: `mediastack.port`, `mediastack.subdomain`,